April US Housing Starts Fall to Five-Year Low

 Many states considered homebuilding as essential when they enforced lockdown orders in mid-March to curb the spread of COVID-19, the respiratory illness caused by the coronavirus.
 But disruptions to building material supply chains have likely weighed on activity since the pandemic response began.
 An Associated General Contractors survey from the first week of May adds context to the status of construction investment: 37% of contractors say their owners voluntarily halted work out of fears of the pandemic.
 Thirty-one percent report canceled projects because of a predicted drop in demand.
 And 21% report projects canceled as a result of lost private funding.

-“April’s decline largely reflects plunges in building activity in large states, some of which did not deem home construction an essential business,” according to Wells Fargo Economics’ analysis of the monthly Commerce Department statistics.
+“April’s decline largely reflects plunges in building activity in large states, some of which did not deem home construction an essential business,” says Mark Vitner, senior economist with Wells Fargo Economics.
 “But activity also pulled back even in states where homebuilding was deemed essential, as builders grew cautious amidst a nearly complete lull in demand as well as growing concerns about apartment tenant demand and the ability to collect rents.”

 Permits for new construction fell 20.8%, but remain at a 1.074 million-unit pace that suggests starts will builders are still planning construction.